bpawnzZ/Perplexica-Cli/README.md

 # Perplexica CLI

+## Note: You will need to modify the perplexica_simple.py and perplexica_search.py with values that match your setup.
+Once you do that install as described below

 ## Description

 Perplexica CLI provides command-line interfaces for interacting with the Perplexica Search API.
 It allows you to perform searches, list available models, and more.